dotnet/docs/docs/standard/assembly/index.md

 - An *assembly reference list*, which is a list of all external dependencies, such as *.dll*s or other files.
 Assembly references contain references to both global and private objects.
 Global objects are available to all other applications.
 In .NET Core, global objects are coupled with a particular .NET Core runtime.
 In .NET Framework, global objects reside in the global assembly cache (GAC). *System.IO.dll* is an example of an assembly in the GAC.
 Private objects must be in a directory level at or below the directory in which your app is installed.

-Typically assemblies contain information about content, versioning, and dependencies.
-And the applications that use them need not rely on external sources, such as the registry on Windows systems, to function properly.
+Assemblies contain information about content, versioning, and dependencies.
+So the applications that use them don't need to rely on external sources, such as the registry on Windows systems, to function properly.
 Assemblies reduce *.dll* conflicts and make your applications more reliable and easier to deploy.
 In many cases, you can install a .NET-based application simply by copying its files to the target computer.
 For more information, see [Assembly manifest](manifest.md).

 ## Add a reference to an assembly